 Cidofovir

 Cidofovir is an antiviral medication that is approved by the FDA for the treatment of cytomegalovirus (CMV) retinitis in patients with Acquired Immunodeficiency Syndrome (AIDS), and is commercially available as an injection.
-Data are not available on the effectiveness of cidofovir in treatment of mpox virus infection in people.
+Data are not available on the effectiveness of cidofovir in treatment of mpox in people.
 However, it has shown to be effective against orthopoxviruses in in vitro and animal studies.
 It is unknown whether a person with severe mpox infection will benefit from treatment with cidofovir, although its use may be considered in such instances.
 Brincidofovir (a prodrug of cidofovir) may have an improved safety profile over cidofovir.
 Serious renal toxicity or other adverse events have not been observed during treatment of cytomegalovirus infections with brincidofovir as compared to treatment using cidofovir.
 Cidofovir should not be used simultaneously with brincidofovir.

 Provider Resources